 23 North Korea (NKO)North Korea is currently ranked 23 (of 133) countries considered for the annual GFP review.
 It maintains a PwrIndx rating of 0.4218.
 (0.0000 being perfect)

-MANPOWER - Going beyond military equipment totals and perceived fighting strength is the actual manpower that drives a given military.
-Wars of attrition favor those with more manpower to a given effort.
+Manpower - Going beyond military equipment totals and perceived fighting strength is the actual manpower that drives a given military force.
+Wars of attrition traditionally favor those with more manpower to a given effort.

-LOGISTICAL - War is as much a battle of logistics - moving man and machine from / to points all over - as it is direct combat.
-Labor Force adds to available wartime industry strength.
+Logistics - War is as much a battle of logistics, moving man and machine from-to points all over, as it is direct combat.
+A quantitative/robust Labor Force also adds to available wartime industry.

-GEOGRAPHY (in km) - Geographical values primarily figure into a defensive-minded war (i.e. invasion) but can also aid a nation when responding to such an act.
+Geography - Geographical values primarily figure into a defensive-minded war (i.e. invasion) but can also aid a nation when responding to such an act.